Shape

 Unapplied dependency and mock outputs

-Terragrunt will return an error indicating the dependency hasn’t been applied yet if the terraform module managed by the terragrunt config referenced in a dependency block has not been applied yet.
-This is because you cannot actually fetch outputs out of an unapplied Terraform module, even if there are no resources being created in the module.
+Terragrunt will return an error indicating the dependency hasn’t been applied yet if the unit referenced in a dependency block has not been applied yet.
+This is because you cannot actually fetch outputs out of an unapplied unit, even if there are no resources being created in the unit.

 This is most problematic when running commands that do not modify state (e.g run-all plan and run-all validate) on a completely new setup where no infrastructure has been deployed.
-You won’t be able to plan or validate a module if you can’t determine the inputs.
-If the module depends on the outputs of another module that hasn’t been applied yet, you won’t be able to compute the inputs unless the dependencies are all applied.
+You won’t be able to plan or validate a unit if you can’t determine the inputs.
+If the unit depends on the outputs of another unit that hasn’t been applied yet, you won’t be able to compute the inputs unless the dependencies are all applied.
 However, in real life usage, you would want to run run-all validate or run-all plan on a completely new set of infrastructure.

-For example, in the previous example with a mysql module and vpc module, suppose you wanted to place in a temporary, dummy value for the vpc_id during a run-all validate for the mysql module.
+For example, in the previous example with a mysql unit and vpc unit, suppose you wanted to place in a temporary, dummy value for the vpc_id during a run-all validate for the mysql unit.
 You can specify in mysql/terragrunt.hcl:

 dependency "vpc" {